 What is the Replit Core plan?

-The Replit Core plan is the entry-level paid subscription that costs $25 per month and unlocks the Replit Agent, private projects, and live app hosting.
+The Replit Core plan is the entry-level paid subscription.
+It costs $20 per month and includes access to the Replit Agent, private projects, and app hosting.

 How much does Replit cost?